scottlapoint/remix_services_4_sale/README.md

 $5 - Vengaboys – Uncle John From Jamaica\
 $10 - Vengaboys - Up and Down\
 $5 - Vengaboys – We Like To Party!
 (The Vengabus)\
+$10 - Vengaboys - We're Going To Ibiza\
 $5 - Waldos People - Drive Me Crazy\
 $5 - Underworld - Born Slippy Nuxx\
 $10 - Unique II - Break My Stride\